nwg/racket-wiki/Low-risk-ways-you-can-use-Racket-at-work.md

 (Please add more)

-PS you can also user Racket for creating languages, rocket surgery, games, livecoding, ZeroMQ and making pretty pictures.
+PS You can also user Racket for creating languages, web applications, deep learning, rocket surgery, 3D, games, livecoding, ZeroMQ and making pretty pictures.

 ***